matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 ### Opaque Models
 **Random forests** - An ensemble of many decision trees whose predictions are averaged or chosen based on majority vote to determine the output conclusion.
 ![[Pasted image 20251026183416.png]]
-There is a notable disconnect here that al
+There is a notable disconnect here compared to just a single decision tree.
+In a single tree:
+> The model predicts on a series of if-then rules:
+> 	if known malicious API calls < 30 and network usage by process < 20%
+> 	then prediction for process is not malicius